 Share this webpage:

 Keep healthy.
 Pray mightily.
 Enjoy your life today.
-Expect the best.
-And let’s experience the love and power of God together while apart.
+Discern the time.
+And let’s experience the love and power of God together.

 Share this webpage:

 Keep healthy.
 Pray mightily.
 Enjoy your life today.
-Be careful around quicksand.
-And let’s experience the love and power of God together while we are apart.
+Thank you for serving.
+And let’s experience the love and power of God together.

 Share this webpage:

 Keep healthy.
 Pray mightily.
 Enjoy your life today.
-Relax your jaw.
 And let’s experience the love and power of God together.

 Share this webpage: